 The value of ZTNA is quite clear.
 However, if we are talking about complex environments, it isn’t as smooth a transition as the diagram shows.

 As we all know, the cybersecurity space is complex.
 There are different types of users, systems, applications, platforms and networks.
 CISOs and IT managers are required to consider and address many different use cases, ranging from controlled access to remote access to cross-organizational collaboration.
-Regulatory and compliance requirements also need to be taken into account, as do additional security considerations like MFA, SSO, addressing latency coverage, and more.
+Regulatory and compliance requirements also need to be taken into account, as do additional security considerations like multi-factor authentication (MFA), single sign-on (SSO), addressing latency coverage, and more.

-Zero Trust truly is a journey, and for all the reasons just mentioned it is crucial to think ahead when planning that journey.
+Zero trust truly is a journey, and for all the reasons just mentioned it is crucial to think ahead when planning that journey.
 CISOs, CIOs and IT managers need to choose the right technology and provider for their organization’s current and future needs, keeping in mind that times change and agility is key.
-Zero Trust should be implemented by design and as a practice, not as a quick fix or alternative to good security hygiene.
+Zero trust should be implemented by design and as a practice, not as a quick fix or an alternative to good security hygiene.

 When choosing a ZTNA provider and technology, here are seven important questions to ask.

 Where are our secrets (passwords, tokens, private keys) kept?